FortinetCloudCSE/AWS-FGT-201/content/3_modulethree/32_task.md

 In this task, there are multiple VPCs in the same region that have one instance each.
 Transit Gateway (TGW) is configured with multiple Transit Gateway Route Tables.
 You will need to create the appropriate VPC attachment associations and propagations to the correct TGW Route Tables, FW policy and update a static route on the FortiGate Active-Passive cluster.

-In this scenario you will allow traffic between the workload and shared services VPC to communicate directly (without going through the FortiGate A-P cluster), while inspecting outbound and east/west connectivity with the workload VPCs.
+In this scenario you will allow traffic between the workload and shared services VPC to communicate directly (without going through the FortiGate A-P cluster), while inspecting outbound and east/west connectivity for the workload VPCs.

 ![](image-tgw-static-example.png)